<MODIFIER>#

 *skip_first

-The code attempts to predict the plane strain effect ahead of time, which in some cases can push the nonlinear computation in the wrong direction.
-Using this flag prevents that step.
+A flag to skip plane stress treatment during the first material integration of an increment.
+For instance, the code attempts to predict the plane strain effect ahead of time, which in some cases can push the nonlinear computation in the wrong direction.

 default from theta method or 200.